How many people in the UK have herpes?

 Here’s what to do if a blister bursts:

-3. Use an antibiotic cream around the blister to protect the area from infection.
+• Use an antibacterial cream around the blister to protect the area from infection.

 If you require assistance or advice, speak to a pharmacist.

-A burst blister will scab over and typically heal within four weeks' time.
+A burst blister will scab over and typically heal within four weeks.
 Keep the area clean and avoid picking at the skin around the blister.

 If you suspect your blister has become infected, see your GP.
-Infected blisters, which are often look red, feel hot and are filled with green or yellow pus, require specific treatment to prevent the risk of skin or blood infections.
+Infected blisters, which are often red, feel hot, and are filled with green or yellow pus, require specific treatment to prevent the risk of skin or blood infections.

-Also, during the initial outbreak of herpes, you may experience flu-like symptoms such as: a fever, body aches, headaches and nausea.
-These symptoms typically occur 21 to 25 days after the initial infection.
+Also, after the initial outbreak of herpes, you may experience flu-like symptoms such as a fever, body aches, headaches and nausea.
+These symptoms typically occur 2 to 14 days after the initial infection.

 • Unprotected vaginal, anal, or oral sex.